-One terrific feature is our “Compare” websites, which provide quality-of-care information about hospitals, nursing homes, home health agencies and dialysis centers in your area.
+One terrific feature is our “Compare” websites, which provide quality of care information on hospitals, nursing homes, home health agencies, and dialysis centers in your area.

 Take Hospital Compare.
 This tool has information about the quality of care at more than 4,000 Medicare-certified hospitals across the United States.

-For example, you’ll find information about how often and quickly each hospital gives recommended treatments for certain conditions, including heart attack, heart failure and pneumonia.
+For example, you’ll find information on how often and quickly each hospital gives recommended treatments for certain conditions including heart attack, heart failure, and pneumonia.

 You can also learn how each hospital’s readmission and death rates compare with the national rate, and how likely patients in that hospital are to suffer complications.